vegaprotocol/documentation/docs/releases/overview.md

 - a referrer may receive a proportion of all referee taker fees as a reward.
 - a referee may be eligible for a discount on any taker fees they incur.

-Providing a party has been associated with a referral set for long enough, they will become eligible for greater benefits as their referral sets running taker volume increases.
+Providing a party has been associated with a referral set for long enough, they will become eligible for greater benefits as their referral set's running taker volume increases.
 To see more details check out this [spec](https://github.com/vegaprotocol/specs/blob/cosmicelevator/protocol/0083-RFPR-on_chain_referral_program.md).
 The work items completed on this feature can be seen on issues are pull requests with the [`referral `](https://github.com/vegaprotocol/vega/issues?q=is%3Aclosed+label%3Areferral+) label.

 ### Pre-release version 0.72.5 | 2023-07-20
 This version was released to the Vega testnet on 20 July, 2023.